VIII. COMPARISONS WITH PREVIOUS YEAR(S).

 Requests for expedited processing: Antitrust received 1, granted 0; BOP received 127, granted 13; Civil Rights received 12, granted 11; Criminal received 24, granted 7; ENRD received 3, granted 0; FBI received 10, granted 7; INS received 722, granted 84; USNCB received 13, granted 1.

 E. Other narrative statements describing component efforts to improve timeliness of FOIA performance and to make records available to the public (e.g., backlog-reduction efforts; specification of average number of hours per processed request; training activities; public availability of new categories of records):

 The Civil Rights Division's incoming requests increased by 7.7%.
 Costs, however, have been declining over the past 3-4 years.
 This reduction is due to a decrease in the number of contractors used to process FOIA requests.

 DEA is currently in the process of implementing an electronic redaction program.

-OPR continues to emphasize 2 main areas to reduce its backlog.
-First, FOIA personnel focus on the processing of large, complex requests to remove those requests from the FOIA/PA backlog.
-Second, there is a continued emphasis placed on the processing of requests that require minimal work.
-These requests include full releases, no records, referrals, and Glomar responses.
+OPR continues to emphasize two main areas to reduce its backlog.
+First, FOIA personnel focus on the processing of large complex requests to remove those requests from the FOIA/PA backlog.
+Second, there is continued emphasis placed on the processing of requests which need minimal processing.
 By placing an emphasis on these requests concurrently with complex requests, OPR attempts to prevent these requests from becoming part of the FOIA/PA backlog.